yuckdevchan/clown-browser/README.md

-# clown browser
+# Clown Browser
 ## Intro
 A web browser for clowns.
 A passion project of mine, may be useful for something.
 Uses the URLLib3 and WGET python libraries.
 ## Components
 ### The Circus Web Engine
-Clown Browser makes use of the Circus Web Engine, which is the component that renders the HTML on your computer.
+Clown Browser makes use of the Circus web engine, which is the component that renders the HTML on your computer.
 ### The Comedious Frontend
-Clown Browser makes use of Comedious as its QT fronted.
+Clown Browser makes use of Comedious as its QT frontend.
 It's written using the `pyside6` library
 ## Install / Run
 ### Linux / Windows / Mac
 - `pip install pyside6 colorama shutil` (You may need to run as administrator / root or use the `pip3` binary instead.